Torture in the United States: Torture, interrogation and prisons in the War on Terror

 The U.S. government torture program since 9/11 has been "breathtaking" in its scope, according to the detailed report submitted to the United Nations Committee Against Torture by the International Human Rights Clinic at Harvard Law School and other human rights activists.
-According to the 2014 report, the U.S. carried out its torture program in the U.S. Military Base in Guantanamo Bay, Cuba, and secretly in 54 other countries, and the program involved two U.S. administrations: the Bush Administration designed, implemented and authorized the torture program, and the Obama Administration covered it up and obstructed justice by failing to prosecute U.S. officials who designed and implemented it.
+According to the 2014 report, the U.S. carried out its torture program in the U.S. Military Base in Guantanamo Bay, Cuba, and secretly in 54 other countries, and the program involved two U.S. administrations: the Bush administration designed, implemented and authorized the torture program, and the Obama administration covered it up and obstructed justice by failing to prosecute U.S. officials who designed and implemented it.

 "Stress and duress"

 In 2003 and 2004, there was substantial controversy over the "stress and duress" methods that were used in the United States's "war on terror", that had been sanctioned by the U.S. Executive branch of government at the cabinet level.
 Similar methods employed against suspected Irish Republic Army members were rule by the ECHR in Ireland v.
 United Kingdom to be inhuman and degrading treatment, but not torture.
 CIA agents have anonymously confirmed to The Washington Post in a December 26, 2002, report that the CIA routinely uses so-called "stress and duress" interrogation techniques, which human rights organizations claim are acts of torture, in the "war on terror".
 These sources state that CIA and military personnel beat up uncooperative suspects, confine them in cramped quarters, duct tape them to stretchers, and use other restraints that maintain the subject in an awkward and painful position for long periods of time.
-The phrase 'torture light' has been reported in the media and has been taken to mean acts that would not be legally defined as torture.
+The phrase 'torture lite' has been reported in the media and has been taken to mean acts that would not be legally defined as torture.

 Some techniques within the "stress and duress" category, such as water boarding, have long been considered as torture, by both the United States government and human rights groups.
 In its annual "Country Reports on Human Rights Practices," the U.S. State Department has described the following practices as torture: